 As face-to-face contact has come to an immediate halt, many job seekers do not have the technology hardware, internet access, or even the skills to access content and participate in video conferences.
 To overcome communication barriers, Kusner recommends organizations like PCs for People that provide computers and internet to low-income individuals.

 “There’s a ton of information out there.
 To be seen as a trusted partner, an organization has the responsibility to provide accurate and timely information with their stakeholders.
 Now is the time to over communicate with the individuals we are serving,” added Minson.

 Kusner recommends not relying on traditional email and phone calling.
-Other communication tools may be more effective such as YouTube videos, social media, or Train by Cell’s text messaging platform.
+Other communication tools may be more effective such as YouTube videos, social media, or Train by Cell’s mobile technology for workforce development.

 As organizations plan for reopening, virtual training will play a key component in skill development and job placement.
 Plus, workforce development professionals will need training to help formulate creative solutions for various logistical concerns: face-to-face interactions, staggered re-employment, health issues, and more.

 On a positive note, both Kusner and Minson agree that workforce development agencies can use the current climate as an opportunity for re-thinking.
 Although everyone is adapting in real time, there is hope that workforce can lead the way to recovery.